hdinsight/hdinsight-storm-examples/README.md

 Read more about this example here: [Event Count example using Azure EventHubs, Storm, SQL Azure](EventCountExample)

 ### Real Time ETL Example (SCP.Net)
-A real time ETL examples that deploy two topologies.
+A real time ETL example with EventHubs, Storm and HBase that has two topologies.
-The first one to generate Web Request Logs and push them to EventHub.
+* The first topology **Event Sender Topology** generates Web Request Logs and pushes them to EventHubs.
-And, the second topology reads from EventHub, calculates aggregations("count() group by") and then stores the computations in a HDInsight HBase cluster.
+* The second topology **Event Aggregation Topology** reads from EventHubs, calculates aggregations("count() group by") and then stores the computations in a HDInsight HBase cluster.

 Read more about this example here: [Real Time ETL example using Azure EventHubs, Storm, HBase & SCP.Net](RealTimeETLExample)